Your cookie preferences

 Fixed price energy plans are a great way to grab a good deal but, when they end, it's important to take quick action or risk overpaying.
 If you don't switch, you could end up being automatically rolled on to a much more expensive gas and electricity plan.

-My energy tariff is ending soon - when should I switch?
+My fixed energy tariff is ending - what should I do

-Once you receive this notification and you are in the 42-49 day window, you are free to switch without paying any early exit or cancellation fees.
+Once you receive this notification and you're in the 49-day window, you're free to switch without paying any early exit or cancellation fees.

 Case study "I'm due to end my current contract with my current energy supplier and having received their new tariffs decided to try Uswitch.
 They found me a great deal with a saving of £276 on what my old supplier offered, plus it comes from a renewable energy supplier.
 I'm so happy I took the time to do this and would STRONGLY recommend you do the same to save you some money.
 It only takes about 15 minutes to do and it's worth it."